 For primary school pupils, Coastal Classroom typically consists of six half-day visits, once per week, to your nearest stretch of natural coastline.
 Children investigate life on the foreshore; invertebrates and plants as well as learning about marine conservation and the unique eco-system of the Moray Firth.

 Learning takes place through games, play and hands-on activities.
-One session is delivered in conjunction with Whale and Dolphin Conservation.
 On these sessions pupils will:

 - Discover how a rock pool can be the toughest place to live on the shore.

 - Learn about seaweed and the many things it is an ingredient of, which we consume daily.